-- The Freedom of Information Act 1982; - Departmental documents (identified above); - The Australian Information Commissioner's guidelines relating to access to documents held by government; and - Comments made by officials representing the Nauruan Government.
+- The Freedom of Information Act 1982; - · Departmental files and/or documents (identified above); and - The Australian Information Commissioner's guidelines relating to access to documents held by government.

 Reasons for decision

 I have considered the files within the scope of your request and applied exemptions in part or in full to documents as detailed in the Schedule of Documents.
 You should read the schedule in conjunction with the exemptions below.